-This is a classroom-based 2-day St. John Ambulance-certified course in standard first aid available almost daily at SCS.
+This is a classroom-based 2-day St. John Ambulance-certified course in Intermediate first aid available almost daily at SCS.
 Level A means you will learn “Level A CPR” which trains you in CPR to do on adults and kids age 8 and up.
 If you may need to do CPR on younger kids and infants, you need to click back and enroll in Level C (for children).

 The course combines theory and hands-on exercises to teach you the skills you need to preserve life and prevent further injury.
 More than half the class time is for hands-on practice of first aid skills, so you will leave our course able to perform practical first aid in emergency situations.
-This standard first aid course is suitable for people who can’t rely on ambulance services within 20 minutes of a 911 call, or who may have to transport a casualty to allow for ambulance access.
+This Intermediate first aid course is suitable for people who can’t rely on ambulance services within 20 minutes of a 911 call, or who may have to transport a casualty to allow for ambulance access.

 When someone is injured and in need of first aid, will you know what to do?

-Standard First Aid Level A (St. John Ambulance certified) will teach you what you need to know.
+Intermediate First Aid Level A (St. John Ambulance certified) will teach you what you need to know.
 This training will help you learn how to protect your co-workers, your family, and yourself.
 For workplaces or in the home, your first aid training can benefit everyone in your life.